-41.4 Reporting of Information
+40.4 Reporting of Information

 - (a) (i) In the event the Dean or the University Librarian, as appropriate, has made a decision to approve or deny a career development increment on or before June 15, they shall provide written notification to the employee by June 15. - (ii) In the event the Dean or the University Librarian, as appropriate, has not made a decision to approve or deny a career development increment, they shall, by June 15, provide written notification to the employee and invite them to a meeting to discuss their performance in relation to CDI criteria.
-Following the meeting with the employee, decisions concerning the approval or denial of career development increments shall be reported by the Dean or University Librarian, as appropriate, to employees by August 1 of each year. - (iii) In accordance with Article 30.5, no grievances shall be filed until the written notification of the decision to deny the CDI is provided to the employee, except where the employee or the Association alleges that a violation of the procedures in Article 41.4 has occurred. - (iv) The decision to deny a CDI shall be reported in writing and shall state the reason therefore and indicate to the candidate, in some detail, at least in which area or areas of performance the appropriate Dean or University Librarian would expect evidence of further development before recommending in favour of awarding a career development increment.
-In the event of a grievance against the denial of a career development increment, no grounds not contained in this written report shall be brought forward by the Employer unless such are first introduced by the employee. - (b) A failure by an employee to provide information of a sort generally provided by employees concerning their performance in any of the areas of performance shall be taken into account by the appropriate Dean or University Librarian in making their decision (Article 23.1(b)).

-(c) The Dean or University Librarian shall provide the Association with a list of employees, by department, who have been denied career development increments within ten (10) working days of the denial of such increments.
+Following the meeting with the employee, decisions concerning the approval or denial of career development increments shall be reported by the Dean or University Librarian, as appropriate, to employees by August 1 of each year. - (iii) The decision to deny a CDI shall be reported in writing and shall state the reason therefore and indicate to the candidate, in some detail, at least in which area or areas of performance the appropriate Dean or University Librarian would expect evidence of further development before recommending in favour of awarding a career development increment.
+The decision letter will advise the employee that they may contact CUASA for further information.
+In the event of a grievance against the denial of a career development increment, no grounds not contained in this written report shall be brought forward by the Employer unless such are first introduced by the employee. - (b) A failure by an employee to provide information of a sort generally provided by employees concerning their performance in any of the areas of performance shall be taken into account by the appropriate Dean or University Librarian in making their decision (Article 22.1(b)). - (c) The Dean or University Librarian shall provide the Association with a list of employees, by department, who have been denied career development increments within ten (10) working days of the denial of such increments.

-41.5 Operation of the Career Development Plan
+40.5 Operation of the Career Development Plan